 The next step you have to do is quantify each risk.
-There are two things that need measurements, which is how likely it would happen, and how it will impact your business.
+There are two things that need measurements, which are how likely it would happen, and how it will impact your business.

 For example, let’s give a score range from 1 to 5 for both measurements.
 Then, multiply those numbers together to get a rating of each risk.
 To visualize it better, let’s take a look at this table:

-From the table, we can see that the possibility of risk A from happening is pretty slim, although the impact to your company is quite severe.
+From the table, we can see that the possibility of risk A from happening is pretty slim, although the impact on your company is quite severe.
 That’s why risk A rated 4, that you will have no problem if you put it as low priority.
 As for risk B, the probability and its impact are quite high.
-You have to put high priority in mitigating the risk since it will harm your project or business.
+You have to put a high priority on mitigating the risk since it will harm your project or business.

 Decide upon the mitigation